VenkyHM/Blue-green-Deployment_skill-test2-reattempt/README.md

-# Note :Assignemnt work still in progress/ i will remove this line once i am done.
-Please do not grade this.
+# Note : Assignemnt completed 60-70 % and observed some issues.
+Troubleshooting is still in progress.

 # Blue-Green Deployment Project